dylanpatel78/Stock-Recommender-Engine/README.md

 * Sentiment Analysis: For each stock, the tool retrieves recent news articles and analyzes the sentiment (positive or negative) using TextBlob.
 * Stock Ranking: The stocks are ranked based on a weighted score combining their sentiment and performance over the last month.
 * Results: The top stocks are displayed, showing the company name, stock ticker, price per share, number of shares you can buy, and the overall score

+---

+This project is part of my ePortfolio.
+[Click here to explore more projects and learn about my work.](https://github.com/dylanpatel78/dylan-patel-ePortfolio)